wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_acl_export_stats_bucket_lifetime

 Sets time in seconds to store statistics within the NGINX process if Tarantool connection is interrupted.
-On exceeding the time, if Tatantool connection is not restored, the statistics is considered outdated and deleted.
+On exceeding the time, if Tarantool connection is not restored, the statistics is considered outdated and deleted.

 !!! info
     This parameter is set inside the http block.